 For many people, the process of buying a new construction home is, quite literally, a dream come true.
 How do you avoid common problems and make it the exciting, memorable experience it should be?
-We asked Sleight Farm’s sales team, John Kuroda and Christina Debonis, to share their top tips for new construction homebuyers.
+We asked Sleight Farm’s sales director, John Kuroda, to share his advice for new construction homebuyers.

 Get It In Writing